-In 2013, the legislature appropriated $2,165,000 to the DNR to develop a trail running from the Bloomington Ferry Bridge to the Minnesota Valley Wildlife Refuge Visitors' Center, as part of the Minnesota Valley State Trail.
+In 2014, the Minnesota legislature appropriated $2,165,000 for development of a trail running from the Bloomington Ferry Bridge to the Minnesota Valley Wildlife Refuge Visitors' Center, as part of the Minnesota Valley State Trail.
 The trail was originally established by legislation in 1969 to run along the Minnesota River Valley from Fort Snelling State Park to LeSueur.

 What will the trail look like?

 The project will include both a paved trail and natural surface trails.
 The paved trail will be 10 feet wide, meeting Americans with Disabilities Act (ADA) requirements, in order to allow people of all ages and abilities to enjoy the Minnesota River Valley.
 Much of the natural surface trail that currently exists in the project area will remain in its current location.
 Every effort will be made to re-establish natural surface trails that are impacted by construction of the paved trail.
 In certain locations, where there is not sufficient space for both trails, all users may be routed onto the paved trail.
 Natural surface trails will be managed by the city of Bloomington and the USFWS in coordination with DNR.

 Like most state trails, the Bloomington segment of the Minnesota Valley State Trail will be built in phases.
 The segment between Lyndale Avenue and Cedar Avenue is proposed to be the first to be constructed.
 Other segments will be constructed as funding allows.

 The segment between Lyndale Avenue and Cedar Avenue is proposed to be built during the 2019 and 2020 construction seasons.